 What kind of computer should I buy for my child to use at school?

 Students at Milton Academy use both Macintosh and Windows computers.
 You should choose the platform that is right for your child.
 Our technology department (ATS) has outlined recommended specifications and suggested devices here.
 If you have questions, please contact our Help Desk at 617-898-1767.

 Questions from Day Families

-In the case of foul weather, how can I get information about School postponements or closings?
+In the case of inclement weather, how can I get information about School postponements or closings?

 May day students spend the night on campus as a guest of a boarder?

-Yes, although overnights are generally not allowed during the week, students participating in School scheduled events (i.e. production week of a play) that run at night are welcome to spend the night with friends on campus.
+Yes, although overnights are generally not allowed during the week, students participating in School scheduled events (i.e., production week of a play) that run at night are welcome to spend the night with friends on campus.
 In most cases, hosting a day student or visitor overnight occurs as it does in a private home.
-Students get permission from the hosting house parent and guests live by the “house rules.”
-The guest student’s parent needs to call the house parent to request permission.
+Students connect the hosting house parent with the parent or guardian of the guest and permission is confirmed between the adults.
+Guests are expected to abide by the “house rules.”

 May day students drive to school?